 Growing out a beard feels like an act of artistic abandon – but if you’re looking for inspiration, don't bother yourself with bohemians and poets.
 Pick up a geometry book instead.

-Or at least start thinking in terms of shape and angles, because there’s definitely a very specific outline you want to work towards – one that is embodied by the humble oval.
+Of course we recommend that you have your beard oil and beard comb handy, but you should also start thinking in terms of shape and angles, because there’s definitely a very specific outline you want to work towards – one that is embodied by the humble oval.

 Put simply, guys with oval face shapes suit pretty much any beard.
 Given that there’s no emphasis on any one particular area, they can let their facial fuzz do its stuff without worrying about distorting overall symmetry.
 And, as anyone with even a passing interest in art history will tell you, facial ratios and symmetry are key to attaining transcendental beauty.
 Or at least looking a bit fitter.